latex3/latex2e/trunk/required/amsmath/README.txt

 ========================================================================
 IV.
 REMARKS ON THIS RELEASE

-Version 2.15 adds some compatibility with luatex 0.87 and fixes to
+Version 2.16 adds some control over spacing around aligned/gathered and adjustments to the generalized fraction code so that it works in xetex.
-\dots handling.

 ========================================================================
 V. CHANGE LOG (REVERSE CHRONOLOGICAL ORDER)

+2016-11-05 amsmath.dtx 2.16a
+     alignedleftspace[yes|no|yesifneg] package options

 2016-06-28 amsmath.dtx 2.15d
      avoid error on \dots \left ....